Will All My Images Need Cropping?

 Why are the borders off-center?

-We are aware that some users experience more significant alignment issues than others.
+We are aware that some users experience more significant alignment offsets than others.
 In our testing even identical models of smartphone have minute variations in the left/right/up/down alignment of the lenses and sensors in their camera systems.
-The impact this microscopic variation can have to the position of the image on the focusing screen can be significant.
+The impact of these microscopic variations can be noticeable.

 If you are particularly unhappy with the alignment your phone and camera combination produces right out of the box, first, make sure the retaining screw of the twist-lock cradle is tightened all the way.
-If the image is still out of alignment (or if this step makes it worse) unscrew the twist-lock and add small shims of folded paper or cardboard in the gap between the cradle and the body until the alignment is corrected.
+If the image is still out of alignment (or if this step makes it worse) unscrew the twist-lock and add small shims of folded paper or cardboard in the gap between the cradle and the body until the alignment is more to your liking.